 Customer Success is a long-term business strategy.
 It aims to ensure steady growth opportunities with existing customers by providing a positive customer experience.

-Many companies achieve this by realising customer value expectations.
-Then react accordingly by providing product adoption and reliable communication.
+Many companies achieve this by realizing customer value expectations.
+Then, react accordingly by providing product adoption and reliable communication.

-However, it’s no longer safe to assume that the entire company is solely responsible for managing Customer Success.
+However, assuming that the entire company is solely responsible for managing Customer Success is no longer safe.
 Instead, businesses must dedicate a person or a team to focus on it.

 How does it work?